open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 $generator
   ->entityManager()
   ->enableEntityType('node')
-  ->setVariants(['default', 'test']) // All following operations will concern these sitemap variants.
+  ->setSitemaps(['default', 'test']) // All following operations will concern these sitemaps.
   ->setBundleSettings('node', 'page', ['index' => TRUE, 'priority' => 0.5]);

 // Remove all custom links from the 'default' and 'test' sitemaps and Set a
 // custom link to be indexed in the 'test' sitemap.
 $generator
   ->customLinkManager()
-  ->remove() // Remove all custom links from all variants.
+  ->remove() // Remove all custom links from all sitemaps.
-  ->setVariants(['test']) // All following operations will concern these variants.
+  ->setSitemaps(['test']) // All following operations will concern these sitemaps.
   ->add('/some/view/page', ['priority' => 0.5]);

 // Queues the 'test' sitemap for generation and generates it.